-The demand for complex, versatile and affordable ships has never been greater as fleet owners and operators around the world seek reasonably priced and reliable designs that satisfy their requirements.
-However, the cost and complexity of modern ships are not compatible with most budget projections.
-Thus, ship developers are seeking technology solutions that will enable shipyards to build future fleets on budget and on time with the operational performance and lifecycle durability and availability to satisfy acceptable totalownership-cost (TOC) goals.

-The integrated product development environment (IPDE) has emerged as the solution to this vexing challenge for many of the leading shipyards.
-The IPDE is a highlyintegrated and synchronized environment that can be used to establish harmony and fidelity among a vast community of designers and engineers as well as production operations, purchasing and suppliers.
+Executive brief The digitalization of naval shipbuilding Launching a new era in development efficiency and production versatility siemens.com/plm Executive summary The demand for naval ships has never been greater as nations around the world seek affordable and reliable designs that meet national defense requirements.
+However, the cost and complexity of modern naval ships are not compatible with most country's defense-budget projections.
+Thus, naval ship developers are seeking technology solutions that will enable shipyards to build these crucial assets on budget and on time with the operational performance and lifecycle durability and availability to satisfy acceptable total-ownership-cost (TOC) goals.
+The integrated product development environment (IPDE) has emerged as the solution to this vexing challenge for many of the leading naval shipyards.
+The IPDE is a highly integrated and synchronized environment that can be used to establish harmony and fidelity among a vast community of designers and engineers as well as production operations, purchasing and suppliers.
 Thus, diverse and dispersed teams can work in parallel with confidence that they have the correct system and component requirements and are working on the latest design and configuration changes.
 Moreover, 3D models of every compartment and system is available for production teams to optimize material flow through the shipyard as well as assembly, initial system light off and sea trials.

-The IPDEs that are being implemented for advanced ship development are far more sophisticated than their predecessors, having been validated in the most challenging automotive and aerospace environments, offering shipyards unprecedented breakthroughs in total productivity as well as shipbuilding performance.
-In the future, these benefits will be extended across the entire supply chain and drive down the total cost of ownership of future fleets.
+The IPDEs that are being implemented for naval ship development are far more sophisticated than their predecessors, having been validated in the most challenging automotive and aerospace environments, offering shipyards unprecedented breakthroughs in total productivity as well as naval ship performance.
+In the future, these benefits will be extended across the entire supply chain and drive down the total cost of ownership of these crucial strategic assets.

-1980s:
+First generation 1980s:

-Computer-aided software debuts

-In the 1980s, the first generation of computer-aided software entered the world of ship development and offered designers and systems engineers 2D images of arrangements, systems and structures.
-Concurrently, computer-aided software engineering tools offered specific discipline tools to automate repetitive analyses: hydrostatic, hydrodynamic, stability, finite element analysis, etc. Each tool set offered teams the ability to improve their productivity and optimize their processes, but multi-discipline engineering and operational alignment were labor intensive and paper-based, and drawings were still the medium for transferring design intent to production teams and suppliers.
-These improvements in productivity in design and engineering did not preclude the need for large quality organizations to constantly check and recheck production plans and decisions with drawings, while an inexorable plethora of changes were being processed throughout the detailed design and production phases.

-Further challenging this already demanding environment were countries that wanted to build a modern fleet, and jointly produce them in a local shipyard to ensure homegrown companies could provide complete lifecycle repair and support, and enable their citizens to participate in the programs.
+Computer-aided software debuts In the 1980s, the first generation of computer-aided software entered the world of naval ship development and offered designers and systems engineers 2D images of naval ship arrangements, systems and structures.
+Concurrently, computer-aided software engineering tools offered specific disciplines tools to automate repetitive analyses: hydrostatic, hydrodynamic, stability, finite element analysis, etc. Each tool set offered teams the ability to improve their productivity and optimize their processes, but multidiscipline engineering and operational alignment were labor intensive and paper-based, and drawings were still the medium for transferring design intent to production teams and suppliers.
+These improvements in productivity in design and engineering did not preclude the need for large, highquality organizations to constantly check and recheck production plans and decisions with drawings, while an inexorable plethora of changes were being processed throughout the detailed design and production phases.
+Further challenging this already demanding environment were countries that wanted to build a modern naval fleet, and jointly produce them in a local shipyard to ensure homegrown companies could provide complete lifecycle repair and support, and enable their citizens to participate in programs that supported national defense.